Mostafa-M-Rezaee/Image_Processing/README.md

 # Acknowledgements

-This project has been developed based on the work from the original repository [here](https://github.com/mrymsadeghi/Learn_Python_codes).
-We would like to thank [@mrymsadeghi](https://github.com/mrymsadeghi) for their contributions.
+This project has been developed based on the work from the original tutorial [here](https://www.youtube.com/watch?v=xDtB5hzbmDA&list=PL4sqgbpSjuJgfC-5iO14jPG8CDPoD2rOM).
+We would like to thank Maryam Sadeghi ( [YouTube](https://www.youtube.com/@MaryamSadeghiPython)) for their contributions.